RaiaanM/fa22-cse110-lab4/expose/javascript/part2.md

     e)  false // true is converted to the number 1
     f)  true // Boolean(2) returns true

-15) == permits type conversion, === does not
+15) The '==' permits type conversion while the '===' does not

 16) It is a seperate file in the javascript folder.

-17) [2, 4, 6] is returned, because doSomething doubles the value of whatever is passed into it, and modifyArray iterates through its input array and calls  doSomething on all its elements
+17) [2, 4, 6] is returned, this is because when a value is passed into 'doSomething', it doubles. 'modifyArray' iterates through the iput array and calls doSomething on each of its elements.

 18) Seperate file in the javascript folder